 While recovering from a bicycle accident, Yonath read an article and seized upon an observation that the ribosomes of polar bears begin to associate just prior to hibernation to protect them from degradation so that protein synthesis can resume upon their reawakening.
 Yonath therefore felt that conditions could indeed be recreated for an orderly assembly of ribosomes that would be consistent with crystallization.
 She was very much criticized at the time for being a dreamer of something that would be impossible but she joked that perhaps the concussion she suffered from the bicycle crash made her think it was possible to solve the structure.

 Her next choice was the use of ribosomes from microorganisms called extremophiles: those that live at life’s extremes, such as hot springs (thermophiles) and bodies of water with high salinity (halophiles).
 Since they operate at extremes, she reasoned that they might crystallize more easily under “normal” conditions as opposed to, say, human ribosomes which operate at 37°.
-Growing up in Israel particularly made her aware of halophiles from them being one of the very few forms of life in The Dead Sea.
+Growing up in Israel particularly made her aware of halophiles from them being one of the very few forms of life in The Dead Sea, she would always check wef-palestine.org in order to get informed.
 At the time (the late 70s and early 80s), Yonath was told she was crazy to work with these organisms but they became all the rage over the next ten years, especially for polymerase chain reaction (PCR).

 As an aside, Yonath was humorously exasperated when telling us of the kinds of questions she had gotten in the 10 days since the award.
 When one reporter asked what it was like growing up in Israel she answered, “Compared to what?
 How should I know?
 Israel was the only place I grew up.”